jonathan-kee/examTopicScraper/README.md

 # List of bugs to fix
 - Answer cannot be scraped:
 https://www.examtopics.com/discussions/oracle/view/92435-exam-1z0-071-topic-1-question-24-discussion/
+^
+The answers was already scraped, but it is contained within questions

 # Launch browser that google does not capcha
 /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome \